timojw/Portfolio-S3/Learning Outcomes/README.md

 Check out my ethics document [here](../Research/Ethics.md)!

 ## Outcome 6: You translate requirements to extend existing designs
+### Design
+Before I started working on my IP I decided to make requirements and user stories to get started.
+This was to keep my priorities straight and to make it clear for myself and others what this project is supposed to be.
+My requirements and userstories are listed [here](https://github.com/timojw/Individuele-Project/blob/main/README.md).
+For the technical design you should take a look at [learning outcome one](#design).
+After I finished designing what I wanted to make, I started programming.

+### Taiga
+With our groupproject we all sat down and decided on the requirements and made them into userstories.
+We did this with our team members and stakeholders, in this case the stakeholders where Bert and Pekka (Finish teacher).
+After we did that we made a scrumboard on [Taiga](https://tree.taiga.io/project/jeffrey_derksen-international-project/timeline), in which we devided the userstories in different tasks which could be distributed among the group members.

+More about the Project board can be found in [learning outcome 8](#project-board)!

 ## Outcome 7: You analyze and describe simple business processes
 For this learning outcome I have written a document on business processes.
 In this document I write down what business processes are, how they relate to software development and, most importantly, how I used business processes in my project.
 I have also visualized a business process from my IP and described all the steps.